 - Downspout diverter kit/materials

 - Prepare your barrel by drilling a spigot hole approximately four inches up from the bottom of the barrel.
 Also, drill an overflow hole approximately two inches from the top of the barrel.

 - Install the bulkhead fitting into the lower hole.
 Then, install the spigot and ensure it’s oriented at the right angle.

 - Seal the spigot and bulkhead fitting with waterproof silicone sealant, making sure it dries for the recommended amount of time before exposing it to water.

-- EITHER cut another hole on the backside of your barrel to accommodate your diverter and its bulkhead fitting (this will connect into your downspout), OR (if you’re using a trashcan) cut a hole in the lid that roughly matches the shape of your downspout (you can trace the outline of the downspout on the lid to use as a cutting guide), then place barrel under your downspout.
+- EITHER cut another hole on the backside of your barrel to accommodate your diverter and its bulkhead fitting (this will connect into your downspout), OR (if you’re using a trashcan) cut a hole in the lid that roughly matches the shape of your downspout (you can trace the outline of the downspout on the lid to use as a cutting guide), then place the barrel under your downspout.
 Make sure the overflow hole is oriented so that water flows away from your house.